tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

 For more information on SharedNetworking and SharedCrypto, go check it out [here](https://microsoft.github.io/mu/dyn/mu_plus/SharedCryptoPkg/feature_sharedcrypto/) and [here](https://microsoft.github.io/mu/dyn/mu_basecore/NetworkPkg/SharedNetworking/SharedNetworking/).

 Now, how are Shared Binaries built?
-Check out the code on [github](https://github.com/microsoft/mu_basecore) under NetworkPkg/SharedNetworking/DriverBuilder.py (it may move, this is where it was at time of writing), which is the invokable that powers the shared binaries.
+Check out the code on [github](https://github.com/microsoft/mu_basecore) under NetworkPkg/SharedNetworking/DriverBuilder.py (it may move, this is where it was at time of writing), which is the invocable that powers the shared binaries.

 SharedNetworking in particular is a tricky problem because we want to build every architecture into an FV and package it into a NugetFeed.